 Inclusion of domestic workers in Québec’s Loi sur les normes du travail

-Raising concerns over the precariousness of temporary workers in Quebec, which led, among other things, to regulatory changes that relaxed the criteria for the Live-in Caregiver Program (LCP)
+Raising concerns over the precariousness of employer-tied temporary foreign workers in Quebec and accross Canada, which led, among other things, to regulatory changes aiming to address employers’ abuse of migrant household and farm workers.

-Public awareness about the trafficking of domestic workers
+Public awareness about the trafficking of domestic and farm workers

 Increased recognition and respect of the work done in private homes